bazaarvoice/swat-proxy/README.md

 # swat-proxy

 swat-proxy is intended to be used as a local development helper tool to easily inject content onto third party web pages.

-It acts as a man-in-the-middle between your browser (client) and a server, altering the server response from pages you specify.
+It acts as a man-in-the-middle between your browser (client) and a server, altering the server response for pages you specify.
+Your browser is none-the-wiser, rendering the response as if it came directly from the server itself.

+This allows you to see exactly what your content would look like on the target page.

 ## Installation